jafudi/flexpair-hugo-site/flexpair.com/content/english/_index.md

 # Was macht euch und euer Geschäft einzigartig?
 Bis hierhin sollte es einfach zu verstehen sein, was eure Stärken sind und welche Vorteile ihr bieten könnt.
 Welche Technologien oder Innovationen setzt ihr ein, die euer Startup einzigartig machen?
 features:
   enable: true
-  subtitle: "Flexpair is a multicloud private hub"
+  subtitle: "Flexpair is a cloud agnostic infrastructure-as-code solution"
-  title: "for data science, DevOps and creative teams around the 🌏"
+  title:  "enabling data scientists, DevOps engineers and UX designers to work literally hand-in-hand 🤝 from anywhere"
-  description: "that combines the benefits of agile and hybrid work with a solid foundation of consistency and data privacy.
-Realtime and asynchronous co-working become seamlessly integrated, even across time zones.
-No unnecessary context switches will deplete your concentration anymore.</br> </br> "
+  description: "Realtime co-editing as well as asynchronous collaboration styles have been seamlessly integrated into one reproducible environment.
+So your valuable concentration is not depleted by annoying context switches anymore.
+And everybody stays on the same page enjoying handover sessions for the first time.
+Demonstrate, collaborate, delegate, meditate, repeat."
   features_blocks:
   - icon: "las la-code-branch"
     title: "Fully Reproducible"
     content: "Flexpair is a Git controlled staging environment that you can replicate at the push of a button for each new feature branch, including all software packages that your project depends on (infrastructure-as-code)."
   - icon: "las la-share-alt"
     title: "Hybrid & Multicloud"
-    content: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Neque enim id diam ornare volutpat in sagitis, aliquet.
-Arcu cursus"
+    content: "We are not tied to a particular cloud provider.
+You could even deploy Flexpair to your own infrastructure."
   - icon: "las la-handshake"
     title: "Transparent Pricing"
     content: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Neque enim id diam ornare volutpat in sagitis, aliquet.
 Arcu cursus"